-Nonspendable Fund Balance- That portion of fund balance that includes amounts that are either 1) not in a spendable form; or 2) legally or contractually required to be maintained intact.
-Amounts considered "not in a spendable form" include items that are not expected to be converted to cash such as prepaid items and long-term notes receivable.
+Nonspendable Fund Balance - That portion of fund balance that includes amounts that are either 1) not in a spendable form; or 2) legally or contractually required to be maintained intact.
+Amounts considered "not in a spendable form: include items that are not expected to be converted to cash such as prepaid items and long-term notes receivable.

 Restricted Fund Balance - That portion of fund balance that reflects constraints placed on the use of resources (other than nonspendable items) that are either 1) externally imposed by creditors, such as through debt covenants, grantors, contributors or the laws and regulations of other governments; or 2) imposed by law through constitutional provisions or enabling legislation.
-These restrictions may by effectively changed only with the consent of the resource provider.
+These restrictions may be effectively changed only with the consent of the resource provider.

-Committed Fund Balance - That portion of fund balance that includes amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the City Council, the City's government's highest level decision making authority.
+Committed Fund Balance - That portion of fund balance that includes amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the City Council, the City government's highest level decision making authority.
 In order for funds to be considered committed, an ordinance must be introduced at a City Council meeting describing the proposed action.
-At the following City Council meeting, a second reading of the ordinance is made and the ordinance is adopted.
 The ordinance must be published in the City's official newspaper of publication within 15 days of adoption.
 Ordinances are then codified in the City's municipal code.
-Those funds collected and expended for specific purposes defined in the City's municipal code report committed fund balances.
-The established constraints remain binding until City Council takes action to amend the applicable section of municipal code.
+Those funds collected and expended for specific purposes defined in the City's municipal code are reported as committed fund balances.
+The established constraints remain binding until the City Council takes action to amend the applicable section of the municipal code.